smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-We will be using the following tables that contain types of fruits and their quantity.
+We will use the following tables that contain types of fruits and their quantity.

 [The DDL to create these tables can be found here.](Sample%20Data.md)